AditRana007/AI-Powered-Diabetes-Prediction/README.md

-# AI-Powered-Diabetes-Prediction
+# 🩺 AI-Powered Diabetes Prediction

+This is a beginner-friendly project that uses:
-Machine Learning + GenAI project for diabetes prediction
+- Machine Learning to predict diabetes
+- Generative AI to explain the result in simple language

+This project is for learning purposes only.